AtomMaterialUI/material-theme-docs/docs/configuration/color-scheme-additions.md

 using Darcula/IntelliJ/My custom scheme.

 **A**: Since these are *Additions*, of course other schemes are unaware of these new entries and willrevert back to the default keyword color.
-However color scheme designers can provide their own color definitions for the new entries if they choose to *Export scheme* after having selected their colors, and it will work for people having the plugin installed.
+However, color scheme designers can provide their own color definitions for the new entries if they choose to *Export scheme* after having selected their colors, and it will work for people having the plugin installed.

 **Q**: What about Night Owl's own additions?
 Won't it clash with Material Theme's?

 **A**: The _Material Theme Additions_ are using the same keys as the _Night Owl Additions_, while adding new ones.
-Therefore assigning a color in the plugin's page will work for NightOwl and vice-versa.
+Therefore, assigning a color in the plugin's page will work for NightOwl and vice-versa.